 What is speech analytics software?

 Speech analytics software uses AI to transcribe, analyze, and pull insights from phone conversations.
-Think of it as a layer on top of your call recordings that turns raw audio into structured data you can actually act on.
+Think of it as a layer on top of your call recordings that turns raw audio into structured data you can act on.

 Here's how it works in practice:

-- Speech-to-text transcription: Converts spoken words into text using automatic speech recognition (ASR)
+- Speech-to-text transcription: Converts spoken words into text using automatic speech recognition (ASR).

-- Natural language processing: Identifies topics, keywords, and phrases across every call
+- Natural language processing: Identifies topics, keywords, and phrases across every call.

-- Sentiment detection: Flags frustration, satisfaction, or urgency based on tone and word choice
+- Sentiment detection: Flags frustration, satisfaction, or urgency based on tone and word choice.

-- Topic categorization: Auto-tags calls by reason, like returns, WISMO calls, product questions, or complaints
+- Topic categorization: Auto-tags calls by reason, like returns, WISMO calls, product questions, or complaints.

-- Automated QA scoring: Grades agent performance without a human listening to every recording
+- Automated QA scoring: Grades agent performance without a human listening to every recording.

-- Trend reporting: Surfaces patterns across hundreds or thousands of calls over time
+- Trend reporting: Surfaces patterns across hundreds or thousands of calls over time.

 There are a few types.
-Post-call analytics reviews recordings after the fact and is great for coaching and trend analysis.
+Post-call analytics reviews recordings after the fact and is good for coaching and trend analysis.
 Real-time analytics listens to live calls and gives agents guidance mid-conversation.
 Predictive analytics uses historical patterns to forecast outcomes like churn risk.

 Key features to look for in speech analytics software